psychedelphia/psychedelphia/README.md

 double

-string = it is comprised of a set of characters( with '\0' - end of character )
+string = it is comprised of a set of characters( with '\0' - end of character set )

 ------ Alias ------